 Completed 40 years before Freud, this building saw some of the most controversial psychiatric treatments in Australia.
 Around 13,000 people passed away here in it's 130 years.
 As a result, Aradale is considered one of the most haunted locations in Australia.

 At its height, Aradale consisted of 68 buildings and was home to over 2000 patients and staff, making it a self sufficient town.

 And now, for the first time, Aradale's doors have opened for evening explorations.
 Do you have what it takes to explore one of Australia's eeriest buildings after dark?

-Tours are currently operating Friday and Saturday nights, starting at 8pm.
+Tours are currently operating Fridays at 8:00 pm and Saturdays at 7:00 pm.

 Tours are not suitable for children under the age of 8.
 Please note that tour content may not be suitable for all children and parental discretion is advised.

 Tours are an easy walk, with an emphasis on stories.
 Note that there are a lot of stairs.

 Nathanial was great.